jgottlieb11/us-market-analysis/README.md

 ## Conclusion

 This analysis offers a detailed view of the U.S. stock market’s performance, capturing both broad market stability and specific patterns in active trading periods.
-By including zero returns, the study presents a conservative measure of the market, ideal for understanding overall stability.
-In contrast, focusing on non-zero returns provides insights into more dynamic trading activity, useful for risk-seeking investors.

-The findings highlight key aspects of return distribution, volatility, extreme price changes, and potential day-of-week effects.
-While the dataset was limited to a small sample of all U.S. stocks, the dual analysis approach provides a balanced perspective on market behavior, catering to both long-term and short-term investment strategies.
+By including zero returns, the study presents a conservative measure of the market, ideal for understanding overall stability and the effect of low trading volume.
+In contrast, focusing on non-zero returns highlights the behavior of actively traded stocks, providing insights relevant to short-term trading and volatility.
+Although the dataset covers a small sample of U.S. stocks, this dual approach offers a balanced view of market behavior, suitable for various investment strategies.

 ---